Wind power in Massachusetts: Notable onshore projects

 Installed in 2005, the International Brotherhood of Electrical Workers (IBEW) 100 kW wind turbine along I-93 south of Boston drew attention to wind power to tens of thousands of commuters.
 In 2009, a similar wind turbine was installed along I93 north of Boston, in Medford, expected to generate 170,000 kWh/year.

 A GE Wind Energy 1.5 MW turbine was the first wind turbine to be installed at a ski resort in the United States of America at Jiminy Peak in Hancock, MA.
 The turbine, installed in 2007, is visible from many of the slopes on the mountain and it produces 4,600 MWh annually, about one third of the facilities electricity demands.

 At the Joint Base Cape Cod three turbines generate power for the base and construction is underway for two additional 1.68 MW turbines to power the radar unit.
 The three, soon to be five, turbines are highly visible from both the Bourne Bridge and the Sagamore Bridge looking to the East.
 The turbines have resulted in significant savings for the base, the turbines also do not generate any controversy because they are located well within the base boundaries far from civilian homes.

 In June 2017, the Massachusetts courts shut down two town-owned 1.65-megawatt wind turbines in Falmouth, Massachusetts.
 Each turbine generates up to 110 decibels of noise requiring almost 3000-foot setback.
 The decibel level for two wind turbines operating at the same time is unknown.
 Massachusetts has twenty-one communities with noise and alleged shadow flicker health issues.
 The neighbors describe the noise as torture.
 The Town of Falmouth in November 2019 approved 2.5 million to disassemble and store the wind turbines.
 The turbines were designed in the late 1990s and have the original gearboxes and blades.

 Offshore wind

-At about 450 MW, the offshore wind farm Cape Wind was the largest wind project under review in the state.
-It would have provided enough electricity to power nearly 420,000 homes using 130 wind turbines, but was cancelled in 2017 after local opposition.
+Cape Wind was an offshore wind farm that would have produced 450 MW, enough electricity to power nearly 420,000 homes using 130 wind turbines, The project made its first federal filings in 2001, and faced a lengthy federal, state, and municipal permitting processes and considerable local controversy because of its location (in federal waters) between Cape Cod, Nantucket, and Martha's Vineyard, within sight of the mainland.
+It was cancelled in 2017 after losing utility support.

 On August 8, 2016 the Massachusetts governor signed Bill H.4568 which mandates that Massachusetts utilities obtain 1.6 GW of offshore wind power by 2027.
 Policy also mandated that utilities acquire 1.2 GW of power from other renewable sources, including onshore wind.
-The 1 GW Bay State Wind is one of several planned offshore sites.